 We offer 82 different apprenticeship routes from Level 2 to degree level apprenticeships.

-Gower College Swansea has been shortlisted for two UK Annual Apprenticeship Conference (AAC) Awards 2022:
+The College previously won two UK Annual Apprenticeship Conference (AAC) Awards 2022:

 - SEND Champion of the Year (Provider) 2022